 Skip to main content

-The Node Controller is responsible for managing data synchronized between Kubernetes Nodes and the NodeSlices and NodeSet Pods.
-The Controller is deployed cluster-wide as part of the sunk-controller-manager.
-The Node Controller performs all Node operations on behalf of the individual Slurm cluster instances, removing the requirement to grant extra permissions to modify Kubernetes Nodes.
+This page describes how the SUNK Node Controller keeps Kubernetes Nodes in sync with Slurm-managed workloads, and what labels, annotations, and conditions it manages.
+Read this page to understand which Node-level signals SUNK owns.
+With that context, you can predict how Slurm state changes appear on the underlying Kubernetes Nodes when you operate or troubleshoot a SUNK cluster.
+The Node Controller manages data synchronized between Kubernetes Nodes and the NodeSlices and NodeSet Pods.
+The Node Controller is deployed cluster-wide as part of the sunk-controller-manager.
+The Node Controller performs all Node operations on behalf of the individual Slurm cluster instances, which removes the requirement to grant extra permissions to modify Kubernetes Nodes.

 Information flow and operations